Internet Access Services

 It is the mission of the San Diego Public Library to respond to the informational needs of San Diego's diverse communities by providing equal access to extensive and relevant resources that meet the educational, cultural, business and recreational interests of the public.
 In keeping with its mission, the Library provides users with access to the Internet and an office application suite.
 The vast network of information and resources available on the Internet enables the Library to provide information services beyond the confines of its own collection.

-Internet workstations have Microsoft Office 2007 Word, Excel, PowerPoint, and Publisher available.
-Internet Explorer 7 is the web browser.
+Internet workstations have Microsoft Office Word, Excel, PowerPoint, and Publisher available.
+Internet Explorer is the default web browser, but Google Chrome is also available.

 For information about free wireless access at our libraries, please see our Wireless Computing page.

-On all public terminals, a commercially produced filter is installed to block access to adult/sexually oriented material available through the Internet that might be deemed objectionable.
+The Library utilizes a DNS service and Cisco content filtering to filter Internet access to websites categorized as pornographic.
 Each library facility shall have a sign informing the public that terminals are filtered (appendix A).
 In addition, an Internet Disclaimer may be placed on terminals displaying the following:

 Internet DISCLAIMER POLICY

-Given the nature of how information and sites become accessible through the Internet, the San Diego Public Library System cannot, and does not guarantee that the filter will block all material deemed objectionable.
-Furthermore, staff of the San Diego Public Library System cannot be responsible for supervising minors while they are using the Internet workstation.
-Parents and other guardians of minor children are encouraged to learn about the many benefits and potential problems that may arise as a result of Internet access, and discuss them with their children
+The Library utilizes a DNS service and Cisco content filtering to filter Internet access to websites categorized as pornographic.
+Its purpose is to block access to material accessible through the Internet that might be deemed objectionable according to contemporary community standards.
+The filter is set to block pornography, peer-to-peer file sharing and proxy/anonymizing websites.
+It cannot be disabled by library staff.
+Given the nature of how information and sites become accessible through the Internet, the San Diego Public Library System cannot, and does not guarantee that the filter will block all objectionable material.
+Furthermore, staff of the San Diego Public Library System cannot be responsible for supervising minors while they are using public Internet access points within the Library.
+Parents and other guardians of minor children are encouraged to learn about the many benefits as well as the potential problems that may arise as a result of Internet access, and discuss them with their children.

 The Library strives to balance the rights of patrons to access various types of information resources with the rights of users to work in a public environment free from disruptive sounds and visuals.
 There are information resources on the Internet that are inappropriate for viewing in a public setting.
 Because the Library is a public place shared by people of all ages, library staff reserves the right to end Internet sessions when such material is displayed.